TomasS666/real-time-web-1920/README.md

 Then The query searches for all shows in this case.
 I wanted to expand that with artistId's, genres etc, but due to time I didn't yet.
 Now it gets every show.

-A show looks like this in the db: